jonathangraham/jonathangraham.github.io/_posts/2016-01-07-property_based_testing_clojure_functions.md

     (prop/for-all [c colls b gen/boolean]
         (= (filter #(bool-fn b %) c) (my-filter #(bool-fn b %) c))))</code></pre>

-No we have tests passing for filter as well.
+Now we have tests passing for filter as well.

 ```map``` takes as arguments a function and any number of collections.
 Again, the function that we pass can be simple - we just need to test that our implementation can accept it.
 Let's use ```list``` as this can be applied to any Clojure collections.